pbrisbin/vim-runfile/README.md

 ## Notes

 1. Right now, the pattern in `_by_name` is matched against the filename, not the full path.
-I might change that if it seems useful.
+I might change that if it seems limiting.

 2. The filename pattern is regex, not glob.